JamesHaywood2/Slideshow-Project/README.md

 Base by: James Haywood, Emma Fuller, and Jackie Newland.

 ## Installation
+Intended for use on a Windows 10 or newer machine.
 Install Python 11, clone the repository, and install required Python libraries with ```pip install -r requirements.txt```.
 Run Creator.py to create slideshows.
 Run Player.py to play the created slideshows.